chrismatteson/terraform-code-style-guide/README.md

         *   Easy to discover
         *   Easy to use in CI pipeline which triggers deployments based on changes to project code without changing Terraform code
     *   Disadvantages:
-        *   May not actually be the best code to deploy application
+        *   May be mistaken as “official” deployment method, even if it isn’t
         *   Not applicable to a lot of situations